Saturday, April 29, 2023

 The first of the refurbished diners, Annapolis, received the teal-and-yellow window-band "D&H" scheme.
 The succeeding cars did not receive this scheme, and most of the refurbishing can only be seen on their interiors.
 It was during the refurbishing of Annapolis in 2018 that structural integrity issues were first detected that would result in emergency inspection, some structural repair, and eventually imposition of a ministerial order and implementation of buffer cars on HEP consists in October, 2022.
 The repair costs due to corrosion exceeded the budgeted costs, so the contract requirements likely had to be revised for the remaining cars.

 As of April, 2023 seven of the remaining 13 of CP's 18 diners have been refurbished.
 This post lists VIA's in-service diners as of April, 2023.
 I've listed them as "number/name" because although many VIAphiles refer to these cars by number, I always find referring to the Canadian equipment by name to be so much more classy!
+I will update this post in real-time as more cars are refurbished.

 In February, 2024 during a media tour of the MMC, reporters saw a diner's kitchen and dining area that had been completely stripped on the interior (Acadian), and then the new version of the same car with a working kitchen, grey tables and chairs with a grey carpet and grey pull-down blinds (Imperial).
 VIA's VP of Mechanical Services Bouchard noted, “We’ve replaced the electric and air-conditioning systems.
 We've also revamped the whole kitchen to make it more ergonomic for the health and safety of the chefs on board.
 It’s been updated to all the standards as well, but the goal is to ensure the safety of all passengers.”
 This gives an idea of the scope of work VIA was doing in-house